rpominov/fluce/README.md

 # Project status

-It's unfinished and frozen for now because of existing of a better alternative — [Redux](https://github.com/gaearon/redux)
+It's unfinished and frozen for now because of existence of a better alternative — [Redux](https://github.com/gaearon/redux)

 # Fluce